scarygliders/X11RDP-o-Matic/README.md

 Options
 -------

   --help             : show this help.

   --justdoit         : perform a complete compile and install with sane defaults and no user interaction.

+  --branch <branch>  : use one of the available xrdp branches
+		       Examples:
+                       --branch v0.8    - use the 0.8 branch.
+                       --branch master  - use the master branch. <-- Default if no --branch switch used.
+                       --branch devel   - use the devel branch (Bleeding Edge - may not work properly!)
+                       Branches beginning with "v" are stable releases.
+                       The master branch changes when xrdp authors merge changes from the devel branch.

   --nocpuoptimize    : do not change X11rdp build script to utilize more than 1 of your CPU cores.

   --nocleanup        : do not remove X11rdp / xrdp source code after installation.
 (Default is to clean up).

   --noinstall        : do not install anything, just build the packages

   --nox11rdp         : only build xrdp, without the x11rdp backend

-  --bleeding-edge : clone from the neutrinolabs Development branch.
-Beware.
-Bleeding-edge might hurt :)

   --withjpeg         : include jpeg module